The aesthetic of the ’80s

 Lesson overview

-In this Upper-Intermediate lesson plan, students will discuss Past Perfect Simple and Past Perfect Continuous tenses, and talk about clothes, hairstyles, furniture, appliances and gadgets of the 80s.
+In this Upper-Intermediate lesson plan, students will practice the Past Perfect Simple and Past Perfect Continuous tenses and talk about clothes, hairstyles, furniture, appliances, and gadgets of the ’80s.

 Warm-up

-The student tries to guess the names of items popular during the ’80s shown in pictures (Pac-Man, legwarmers, mullet, etc.).
+The student tries to guess the names of the items that were popular during the ’80s shown in the pictures (Pac-Man, legwarmers, mullet, etc.).

 Vocabulary: Fashion